 Option 2 (ZTE R4-2001259, R4-2001261):

-… the UE need not support more than the number of reporting criteria, excluding reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with EN-DC operation, as follows:
+… the UE need not support more than the number of reporting criteria, in addition to reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with EN-DC operation, as follows:

-[36] reporting criteria if the UE is not configured with any SCell or PSCell carrier frequency or NR SCell or NR PSCell,
+[36] reporting criteria if the UE is not configured with any SCell or PSCell or NR SCell or NR PSCell carrier frequency,

 [36] reporting criteria if the UE is not configured with any SCell or NR SCell but configured with one NR PSCell carrier frequency.

+[36+9×n] reporting criteria if the UE is configured with SCells and one NR PSCell carrier frequencies, and n is the number of configured SCells carrier frequencies.

 Option 3 (Ericsson R4-2001922, R4-2001920):

-…the UE need not support more than the number of reporting criteria, excluding reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with EN-DC operation, as follows:
+…the UE need not support more than the number of reporting criteria in total, as specified in TS 38.133 [50]:

-[36] reporting criteria if the UE is not configured with any SCell or PSCell carrier frequency or NR SCell or NR PSCell,
+[36] reporting criteria if the UE is not configured with any SCell or NR SCell or NR PSCell carrier frequencies,

-[36] reporting criteria if the UE is not configured with any SCell or NR SCell but configured with one NR PSCell carrier frequency.
+[36+(10+9×1)] reporting criteria if the UE is not configured with any SCell or NR SCell, but configured with one NR PSCell carrier frequency,

+[36+9×k+(10+9×n)] reporting criteria if the UE is configured with k carrier frequencies with SCells, one NR PSCell carrier frequencies, and (n-1) carrier frequencies with NR SCells.

 Recommended WF